If you have incorrect proxy settings in iTunes on PC

 iTunes uses the web proxy settings from Internet Explorer when accessing internet content.
 If your network uses an HTTP proxy, make sure that the settings are correct, or try disabling them.

-On your PC, go to Start, then click Control Panel.
+On your PC, go to Start, then choose Windows System > Control Panel.

-In the resulting dialog, click Connections, then click the LAN Settings button.
+In the dialog that appears, click Connections, then click the LAN Settings button.

-In the Proxy Server section of the Local Area Network Settings window, verify that your proxy settings are correct.
-If they’re not, correct them, then skip to step 5.
+In the Proxy server section of the Local Area Network (LAN) Settings window, verify that your proxy settings are correct.
+If they’re not, correct them.

 Click OK in both the LAN Settings window and the Internet Options window.

 In iTunes, try to access the iTunes Store or Apple Music.

 Whether or not this resolves your issue, double-check your proxy settings with your local network administrator.